Frosco/music-queue/docs/architecture.md

 We use a layered architecture that separates the command-line interface (CLI) from the core business logic, and the business logic from the data storage mechanism.

-1. **CLI Layer (`cmd`)**: This layer is responsible for parsing user commands and arguments.
+1. **CLI Layer (`src/cmd`)**: This layer is responsible for parsing user commands and arguments.
-2. **Business Logic Layer (`internal/queue`)**: This layer contains the core application logic, such as how to add an album, check for duplicates, and select the next album.
+2. **Business Logic Layer (`src/internal/queue`)**: This layer contains the core application logic, such as how to add an album, check for duplicates, and select the next album.
 It knows nothing about the command line.
-3. **Storage Layer (`internal/storage`)**: This layer is responsible for reading from and writing to the `queue.txt` file.
+3. **Storage Layer (`src/internal/storage`)**: This layer is responsible for reading from and writing to the `queue.txt` file.
 It knows nothing about albums or business rules.

 ## **Source Tree**

 ```
 music-queue/
+├── src/
-├── cmd/
+│   ├── cmd/
-│   └── queue/
+│   │   └── queue/
-│       ├── main.go         // Entry point, CLI command parsing
+│   │       ├── main.go         // Entry point, CLI command parsing
-│       └── main_test.go    // CLI layer tests
+│   │       └── main_test.go    // CLI layer tests
-├── internal/
+│   └── internal/
 │       ├── queue/
 │       │   ├── queue.go        // Core business logic (Add, Next, List, etc.)
 │       │   └── queue_test.go   // Business logic tests
 │       └── storage/
 │           ├── file.go         // File I/O operations
 │           └── file_test.go    // Storage layer tests
 ├── docs/
 │   ├── architecture.md     // This document
 │   ├── prd.md             // Product Requirements Document